COGS18/COGS18.github.io/_sources/materials/Projects/overview.md

 # Final Project

-As part of completing COGS 18, you must complete an independent project (or complete the final exam).
+As part of completing COGS 18, you must complete an independent project (or take the final exam).

 ### Objectives